jrwinget/proximal/tests/README.md

-# Trellis Tests
+# Proximal Tests

-This directory contains unit tests for the Trellis project.
+This directory contains unit tests for the Proximal project.

 ## Running Tests